勛圖厙

 He has served the department as a graduate director (2016-2020), chair (2019-2021), and Rome professor (2021-2023).

-He is the recipient of two university teaching awards, the 2019 Michael A. Haggar Fellow and a 2018 Haggerty Teaching Excellence Award.
-Something of his joy for teaching comes across in his writings for a more popular audience, which include The Way of Philosophy (Cascade) and Phenomenology (MIT), which has been translated into Chinese.
+He is the recipient of two university teaching awards, a 2018 Haggerty Teaching Excellence Award and the 2019 Michael A. Haggar Fellow.
+Something of his joy for teaching comes across in his writings for a more popular audience, which include and (MIT), which has been translated into Chinese and Arabic.

 • PhD, Philosophy, The Catholic University of America, 2006